Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Related Work

-ICP~\cite{besl1992method} is one of the most well-established and widely adopted algorithm for point-set registration~\cite{bustos2017guaranteed, li2021practical, rusu2009fast}.
+\myparagraph{Iterative Closest Point~(ICP).} ICP~\cite{besl1992method} is one of the most well-established and widely adopted algorithms for point-set registration~\cite{bustos2017guaranteed, li2021practical, rusu2009fast}.
 Over the years, many variants of the vanilla ICP have been proposed to address its limitations, and have been widely adopted in both traditional engineering~\cite{bouaziz2013sparse, rusinkiewicz2001efficient, segal2009generalized, yang2015go} and deep learning–based applications~\cite{wang2019deep, zhang20233d, choy2020deep}.
 Nowadays, ICP-Flow~\cite{lin2024icp} proposes a compelling scene flow prediction framework that inspired this work.
 They only consider point-wise motion estimation between two temporally adjacent scans by leveraging well-separated instance clusters.
 In this paper, we introduce ICP into the context of the 4D LiDAR panoptic segmentation, ensuring the temporal continuity of instances across the entire scans.
-Remarkably, our Sinkhorn-based soft matching enables instance-centric association, even when predictions are noisy, imprecise, or fragmented.
+Remarkably, our Global Geometry-aware Soft Matching enables instance-centric association, even when instance point sets are noisy, imprecise, or fragmented.